Preventint Yard Theft: Truck Yard Security Solutions Guide

 Common Targets of Theft

-To effectively combat and prevent yard theft, it’s crucial to understand what thieves are going after.
-Recent data from CargoNet and law enforcement sources highlight several high-priority targets for theft:
+Recent data from CargoNet and law enforcement sources highlight several high-priority targets for robbery:

-- Paints and Solvents.
-These items are easily resold and difficult to trace.
+• Paints and Solvents: These items are easily resold and difficult to trace.

-- Household Cleaning Supplies.
-Everyday items like glass cleaners, kitchen degreasers, stain removers, and other cleaning products are easy to resell.
+• Household Cleaning Supplies: Everyday items like glass cleaners, kitchen degreasers, stain removers, and other cleaning products are easy to resell.

-- Energy Drinks.
-Popular, pricey, and easily transportable, these items are especially attractive to thieves.
+• Energy Drinks: Popular, pricey, and easily transportable, these items are especially attractive to thieves.

-- Mixed and Assorted Nuts.
-These high-value food items are easy to transport, lack serialization, and have a long shelf life, making them ideal for resale.
+• Mixed and Assorted Nuts: These high-value food items are easy to transport, lack serialization, and have a long shelf life, making them ideal for resale.

 What do these items have in common?
 They all share certain characteristics that make them ideal targets: high value, easy transportability, lack of serialization, and ease of resale.
 For instance, a stolen shipment of energy drinks can be quickly distributed through various illegal channels without raising any suspicion, making it a lucrative haul for criminals.